content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/sql/introduction-and-installation-of-postgresql .md

 2.1 Download PostgreSQL Installer for Windows

-2.2 Install PostgreSQL on Window step by step
+2.2 Install PostgreSQL on Window

 2.3 Connect to a PostgreSQL Database Server